Over-parameterised Shallow Neural Networks with Asymmetrical Node Scaling: Global Convergence Guarantees and Feature Learning: Neural Tangent Kernel at initialisation and its limit

-be the minimum eigenvalue of the mean NTG matrix at initialisation.
-This minimum eigenvalue plays an important role in the analysis of the global convergence properties in the symmetrical NTK regime.
-Many authors (see e.g. \cite{ElKaroui2010,Nguyen2021}) have shown that, under some assumptions on the data, activation function, and initialisation, $\kappa_n$ is strictly positive or bounded away from zero.
-We now state such a result, under the Assumptions of \cref{sec:assumptions}.
+The mean NTK, which is also, by the law of large numbers, the limiting NTK under $1/\sqrt{m}$ scaling \cite{Jacot2018}, does not depend on $(\lamj)_{j\geq 1}$ nor $m$.
+Let $\ntgramlim(\bX)=\mathbb E[ \ntgram(\bX; \paramall_0) ]$ be the associated $n$-by-$n$ mean NTG matrix at initialisation, whose $(i,j)$-th entry is $\ntkerlim(\bx_i,\bx_j)$.
+Let $\kappa_n= \eigmin(\ntgramlim(\bX))$ be the minimum eigenvalue of the mean NTG matrix at initialisation.
+This minimum eigenvalue plays an important role in the analysis of global convergence properties in the lazy-training regime.
+Many authors (see e.g. \cite{ElKaroui2010,Nguyen2021}) have shown that, under some assumptions on the data, activation function, and initialisation, $\kappa_n$ is strictly positive or bounded away from zero. such a result, under the Assumptions of \cref{sec:assumptions}.